 Different BIOS' display different messages, but they all refer to the HDD if that is the suspected cause.

-Another 'soft' error that occur as a result of a failing hard drive is random prompts for formatting the C:\ Drive.
+Another 'soft' error that occurs as a result of a failing hard drive is random prompts for formatting the C:\ Drive.

 One of the most common signs of an impending failure is an audible clicking or clunking sound coming from the traditional HDD itself.
 This is known as the click of death, and is often caused by bad sectors, which we will look at in the next section.